Hakomatsu/fit2go_dashboard/README.md

 [日本語版はこちら](README_jp.md)

+**Note: All code in this repository was generated using GitHub Copilot Agent.**

 A web dashboard application for the Flexispot Sit2Go fitness chair.
 This application visualizes fitness data sent from M5Stack devices in real-time and manages exercise records.

 ## Key Features